aparx/bufig/README.md

       "    Our main configuration    ",
       "<============================>"
   })
-  private static class MainConfig extends ConfigObject {
+  public static class MainConfig extends ConfigObject {

     @ConfigMapping
     @Document("The primary prefix of our example plugin")